Justin Bieber discography

-Bieber diversified on numerous collaborations between 2016 and 2019, each achieving profound international success.
+Bieber diversified on numerous collaborations between 2016 and 2019, with most achieving profound international success.
 He was co-featured on Major Lazer's single, "Cold Water", which debuted and peaked at number two on the US Billboard Hot 100.
 He was also featured on DJ Snake's single, "Let Me Love You", which peaked at number four on the US Billboard Hot 100.
-In 2017, Bieber joined Luis Fonsi and Daddy Yankee on the remix to their single, "Despacito".
-The "Despacito" remix helped propel the popularity of the original version of the song (which does not feature Bieber) worldwide.
+In 2017, Bieber joined Luis Fonsi and Daddy Yankee on a remix of their single, "Despacito".
+The remix helped propelled the original version of the song, which does not feature Bieber, to worldwide popularity.
 It tied the then-record for the most weeks at number one in US Billboard Hot 100 history, and earned Bieber his career-first Latin Grammy Award.
 He was co-featured on DJ Khaled's single, "I'm the One", which also topped charts globally.
-It debuted at number one on the US Billboard Hot 100, and was replaced at the summit by "Despacito" a week later.
+It debuted at number one on the US Billboard Hot 100 with Bieber replacing himself at the summit with "Despacito" a week later.
 Hence, Bieber became the first artist in history to chart new number-one singles in consecutive weeks.
-He appeared on David Guetta's single, "2U" and with BloodPop on "Friends", both reaching the top 10 in numerous countries and peaking at top 20 in the US.
+He appeared on David Guetta's single, "2U", and then released a collaboration with BloodPop titled "Friends", with both reaching the top 10 in numerous countries and peaking at top 20 in the US.
 In 2018, Bieber reunited with DJ Khaled on the latter's single, "No Brainer", which peaked at number five in the US.
-In 2019, he released a collaboration with Ed Sheeran, "I Don't Care", which topped charts in 28 countries, and peaked at number two in the US.
-The same year, he released a collaboration with Dan + Shay, "10,000 Hours", which reached number four in the US and earned Bieber his second Grammy Award.
+In 2019, he released a collaboration with Ed Sheeran titled "I Don't Care", which topped charts in 28 countries, and peaked at number two in the US.
+The same year, he released a collaboration with Dan + Shay titled "10,000 Hours", which reached number four in the US and earned Bieber his second Grammy Award.

 Bieber released his fifth studio album, Changes, on February 14, 2020.
 It debuted atop the US Billboard 200, selling 126,000 pure copies and moving a total of 231,000 equivalent album units.
 He became the youngest solo artist to achieve seven number-one albums in the US, breaking a 59-year-old record set by Elvis Presley.
 The album produced two top-5 singles: "Yummy", and "Intentions".
-The same year, Bieber released a collaboration with Ariana Grande, "Stuck with U", which debuted atop the US Billboard Hot 100.
-Later that year, he released a collaboration with Shawn Mendes, "Monster", which debuted at number eight on the US Billboard Hot 100.
+The same year, Bieber released a collaboration with Ariana Grande titled "Stuck with U", which debuted atop the US Billboard Hot 100.
+Later that year, he released a collaboration with Shawn Mendes titled "Monster", which debuted at number eight on the US Billboard Hot 100.